martinemde/martinemde.github.io/_posts/2024-10-22-how-to-rails-params-expect.md

 Now, in RubyGems.org's case, the hacker sees an unhandled 500, so they try it again.
 And again.
 And Again.
 And Again.

-Now someone is getting paged for a high 500 error rate. 😭
+Now someone is definitely getting paged for a high 500 error rate. 😭

 You could change all of your params filtering to be really careful, checking each type in the params chain before calling the next method, but this is tedious and ugly (believe me, I tried.
 It prompted me to push this fix upstream to Rails.)